South Western Railway, Western Australia: Branches

 The line connects with all Transperth commuter rail lines at Perth, with specific branches to the Midland, Airport and Ellenbrook lines at Claisebrook and the Thornlie–Cockburn Line at Kenwick.

 In terms of key freight connectivity, the line branches to the Kwinana Line at Kenwick and Mundijong Junction.
 The Jarrahdale branch was accessed at Mundijong, but this line is now out of service.
 A branch south of Pinjarra serves Alcoa and provides access to the Hotham Valley branch.
 The Collie branch connects at Brunswick Junction, providing access to Worsley Alumina and Collie.
 At Picton the line once continued 200 km south as the Northcliffe branch, with further branches to Flinders Bay and Katanning, however only the first few kilometres of this line remain in use.
 A 10 km spur to Bunbury Harbour provides access to the port west of Picton.

 Timber tramways

 Several timber mills used to operate along the railway, each with their own access to the mainline.
 Many of these mills operated extensive timber tramways that fed significant quantities of timber to the railway.

 Operations

 Passenger

 The Transperth commuter rail Armadale Line operates a frequent electric passenger service along the railway from Perth to Byford.

 Beyond Byford, the only passenger service on the line is The Australind.
-It has been closed since November 2023 due to upgrade works on the Armadale Line section, and is due to resume with new rolling stock in early 2026.
+It has been closed since November 2023 due to upgrade works on the Armadale Line section, and is due to resume with new rolling stock on 29 June 2026.
 Before its temporary closure, it traversed the entire length of the line from Perth to Bunbury twice a day in each direction, taking about 2 hours and 30 minutes each way.
 Other named trains that previously operated on the line were the Bunbury Belle and The Shopper.